 A key deciding factor will be the outlook for inflation.
 This will determine how hard central banks feel they need to tighten policy in order to get underlying inflation back towards 2%.
 You’ll remember that the Bank of England Governor Andrew Bailey said in February that workers should not seek excessive wage claims.
 That didn’t go down very well.
 And it seems this warning is being ignored by large chunks of the labour market.

-That brings us nicely to our client question.
-A client asks: “There seems to be a broad movement for employees to seek wage rises in line with the high inflation.
+“There seems to be a broad movement for employees to seek wage rises in line with the high inflation.
 How will financial markets respond to this?”

 In principle, if wage rises of any size are linked with productivity agreements, they will not be inflationary.
 This kind of wage rise is a win-win.
 The employee gets the higher income to match the inflation and the company gets the productivity boost which benefits profitability.
 And anything that benefits productivity is good for equity markets.